-110. Annual damage was calculated using a risk based simulation technique, and the stage frequency and discharge frequency relationships calculated in HEC-HMS were input into HEC-FDA.
+114. Annual damage was calculated using a risk based simulation technique, and the stage frequency and discharge frequency relationships calculated in HEC-HMS were input into HEC-FDA Version 1.2.5a to compute inundation damages as per the method used to calculate the line of protection damages and benefits.
 The HEC-FDA model calculates the Average Annual Damages (AAD) for both the base and future conditions (with sea level change).
 Equivalent Annual Damages (EAD) for the 50 year Period of Analysis was also calculated.